transfem-org/TransFish/README.md

 Follow Meilisearch's [quick start guide](https://www.meilisearch.com/docs/learn/getting_started/quick_start)

-In Calckey's directory, fill out the `meilisearch` section of `.config/default.yml` with the correct information.
+In Firefish's directory, fill out the `meilisearch` section of `.config/default.yml` with the correct information.

 ### ElasticSearch

-Please don't use ElasticSearch unless you already have an ElasticSearch setup and want to continue using it for Calckey.
+Please don't use ElasticSearch unless you already have an ElasticSearch setup and want to continue using it for Firefish.
 ElasticSearch is slow, heavy, and offers very few benefits over Sonic/Meilisearch.

 ## 💅 Customize